Disclosure Requirements - Cyprus

 - The Cypriot Banking Law.

-The obligation falls on CBL, as account holder in Cyprus, on CBL's customer and is to be cascaded down to the final beneficial owner.
+The obligation may fall on CBL, as account holder in Cyprus in which case it is cascaded down to the CBL customer and final beneficial owner.

 Notification must be made to the Cypriot Stock Exchange (CSE), to the Cypriot Securities and Exchange Commission (CySEC) and to the issuing company in any of the following cases: